-The Santa Julia Reserva Mountain Blend has an SRP of $13 and is available for as low as $10 on Wine-Searcher.
-Imported by Winesellers LTD. Sample submitted for review.
+Sample submitted for review.
+The Santa Julia Reserva Mountain Blend has an SRP of $13 and is available for as low as $10.
+Ready to buy?
+Check your local retailers.
+Imported by Winesellers LTD.

-The 2013 Santa Julia Reserva Mountain Blend begins with pleasing aromas of plum, a little cranberry, blueberry and lovely floral and spice notes with a hint of vanilla.
-The wine tastes even better with tons of dark fruit imbued with spice and coffee notes and wrapped up in a smooth, velvety and delicious texture.
-I absolutely love this combination of grapes with the Cabernet Franc adding a great earthy dimension to the fruit from the Malbec.
-The coffee and spice notes come to the front on the earthy finish that still features more nice dark fruit and even some mineral notes.
+The 2018 Santa Julia Reserva Mountain Blend begins with pleasing aromas of plum, a little cranberry, blueberry and spice notes with a hint of vanilla and chocolate.
+The wine tastes even better than it smells with tons of fresh dark fruit imbued with spice and coffee notes and wrapped up in a smooth, velvety and delicious texture.
+I love this combination of grapes with the Cabernet Franc adding a bit of an earthy dimension to the fruit from the Malbec.
+The coffee and spice notes come to the front on the finish that also features more dark, juicy fruit.

 Upon popping and pouring we were a bit disappointed as compared to previous vintages although it does continue to improve as it has more air.
 It is still quite good for the price but I can’t rate this vintage quite as highly as previous years when it even sat atop our Top 10 reds list.